-- No personal electrical items may be brought into school by any person for any reason unless authorised by the Senior Premises Officer who will ensure the appliance is safe and has been PAT tested. - Appropriate maintenance must be carried out for any non-portable appliances. - Any faulty electrical equipment maintenance can only be carried out by a competent or qualified individual. - All faulty electrical equipment should be disposed of according to the user manual and removed from the school's asset list. - Good electrical practice should always be adhered to ensure the following: - Daisy chaining of extension leads - Over loading of sockets - Fully uncoiling of extension leads - Ensuring safe route of cables - PAT testing by a competent person inline with HSE guidance - Formal visual inspections by a competent person - Building fixed electrical installation test 5 yearly by a competent person - RCD functional testing suggest monthly
+- No personal electrical items may be brought into school by any person for any reason unless authorised by the health and safety lead who will ensure the appliance is safe and has been PAT tested. - E-scooters and E-bikes must not be brought into any school building to be charged or stored - Appropriate maintenance must be carried out for any non-portable appliances. - Any faulty electrical equipment maintenance can only be carried out by a competent or qualified individual. - All faulty electrical equipment should be disposed of according to the user manual and removed from the school's asset list. - Good electrical practice should always be adhered to ensure the following: - Daisy chaining of extension leads - Over loading of sockets - Fully uncoiling of extension leads - o Ensuring safe route of cables - PAT testing by a competent person in line with HSE guidance - Formal visual inspections by a competent person - Building fixed electrical installation test 5 yearly by a competent person - RCD functional testing suggests monthly - All electrical items provided by the school/trust must be tested within the required time frame.
+School/trust will recall items for testing when required and staff must ensure items are brought in for testing.